Vaishaal/blog/_posts/2016-7-13-matrix-inequality.markdown

 >>> W = A.t * np.linalg.solve(A.dot(A.t) + lambda * np.eye(n), Y)
 >>> predictedTestLabels= np.argmax(phik(Xtest).dot(C), axis=1)
 >>> (predictedTestLabels == labels)/float(len(labels))
-0.80
+0.75
 ```

 yay!

 There are a couple key details I left out of this post.
+Both are issues around
+making the above method practical (even on small datasets like CIFAR-10).

 One is the actual efficient computation of $\Phi$, this step can
-be easily parallelized or sped up using vector operations.
+be easily parallelized or sped up using vector operations (or both).

 The actual observed behavior is that the test accuracy climbs as the number of
 random features are accumulated, so we want to push $k$ as large as possible.
-But we want to avoid memory problems when $n \times d$ gets too large.
+But we also want to avoid memory problems when $n \times d$ gets too large.
+So we want to avoid materializing X.

-I will cover both issues in my next post.
+I will cover both issues in my next post (and provide code!).